 As the digital world continues to conquer parts of the physical, some experts predict coins and paper money will become history.
 That would leave the market primed for digital (and virtual) forms of currency.

-The most popular cryptocurrency is currently bitcoin, although more than 1,600 other cryptocurrencies now exist.
-Bitcoin became popular in 2018 after the price skyrocketed to over $20,000 per bitcoin, attracting traders, investors, the media, and the general public.
-Most cryptocurrencies are extremely volatile, however, and today bitcoin is worth around $6,000.
+The most popular cryptocurrency is currently bitcoin, although there are more than 10,000 other cryptocurrencies currently in existence.
+Bitcoin became popular in 2018 after the price skyrocketed to over $20,000 per bitcoin; in 2021, as prices surged past $68,000, it became a household topic, attracting traders, investors, the media, and the general public.
+Most cryptocurrencies are extremely volatile, however; in the first few months of 2022, bitcoin’s price has fluctuated between $35,000 to $45,000.

 How Is Cryptocurrency Used?